gmbharath12/SwiftSubstring/README.md

 # SwiftSubstring

-Write a program to check if strings are rotations of each other.
+Check if strings are rotations of each other.

 > s1 = "ABCD", s2 = "CDAB" -> return `true`